fritzy/Dulcimer/README.md

 * Models must have a name option.
 * Models may have a db or a dbdir.
 * Models may have a bucket.
 You may also define buckets elsewhere if dynamic.

+Note: Multiple models and can should use the same bucket.
+Multile models SHOULD NOT use the same name.

 Examples: